 Original means the very same part (i.e. engine block, fender, paint , seat fabric ) that came from the factory in the year the car was made, the components never been replaced, refurbished, rebuilt or painted.

 Original versus Restored as original....
 These are two different criteria.
 Original is described above.
 Restored as original means the car has been repainted in correct 1960's colors, seats recovered in the right color fabric and grain patterns.
 The mechanical components, suspension and drivetrain are "stock"... same as offered when the car was built.

-A tired "original" car in need of restoration is not inherently more valuable than one that has been restored as original.
+A tired "original" car with faded paint, pitting on the chrome, in need of work is not inherently more valuable than one that has been restored as original with all shiny paint, working components.
 The exception to this rule is the fabled low mileage car that has been sitting in Grandfathers dry, climate controlled, pest free barn since he lost his spectacles in 1968.
 The car is cosmetically very presentable ( #2 condition) and and all components are original "Ford Factory Made" in excellent working order , just needs a new battery and drive it away .

 Restored...
 You will often hear someone point to a classic car and ask with enthusiasm "is it restored" ?
 Strictly speaking, a restored car is an excellent #1 condition showcar.
 Practically every mechanical part on the car has been restored as original ..... replaced with a freshly manufactured aftermarket part (or NOS new old stock part), or repaired to factory new tolerances.
 Cosmetically, components have been replaced / repainted / rechromed / reupholstered, including metal, interior panels and hardware, seat covers and carpet, ......or the car has been sitting in the Twilight Zone.